richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 the standards action, and shall notify the IETF of its decision via electronic mail to the IETF Announce mailing list.

-In no event shall a document be published on the IETF Stream, if the IETF Last Call does not indicate consensus to do so.
+In no event shall a document be published on the IETF Stream without IETF consensus.

 ### Publication